lakshyarawat1/kali_guide/metasploit.md

     - Post : Wide array modules to gather information, pivot deeper, etc.

 - To use any module use : ``` use <no. > ``` command.

+### OS

+- The OS tag specifies which operating system and architecture the module was created for.

+### Service

+- The ``service`` tag referes to the vulnerable service that is running on the target machine.

+### Name

+- Name tag explains the actual action that can be performed using the module

+## Searching for modules

+### MSF - Search Function

+- Metasploit has search function for searching existing modules.
+- An example for msf search command :

+    - If we want to search the exploit eternalRomance for older windows OS.
+    - Command : ``` msf6 > search eternalromance ```

+    - For searching by type :
+    - Command :  ``` msf6 > search eternalromance type:exploit ```

+- For more specific searches, we can search by titles and options
+- ``` search type:exploit platform:windows cve:2021 rank:excellent microsoft ```

+## Module Selection

+- Lets use __EternalRomance(MS17_010)__ exploit.
+- We first scan the target for vulnerability and choose the best exploit for it.
+- Now boot up the msfconsole.
+- `search ms17_010`